 Two monopolies control broadcasting transmission: state-owned Concern RRT (Concern of Radio Broadcasting, Radio Connection, and Television) for the analog signal and private Zeonbud for digital.
 This creates a burden for broadcasters, who have no alternative but to pay high, nontransparent fees to both.
-Ukraine is overdue to fully switch to digital television, but has not for two reasons, which are, according to one panelist, the war and Zeonbud, which for years has been tied up in legal, regulatory, and legislative battles over its monopoly status and handling of certain channels.
-One panelist said the large question of the future role of RRT Concern remains unsolved; transforming it into a second digital provider has been discussed but not concretely pursued.
+Ukraine is overdue to fully switch to digital television, but has not for two reasons, which are, according to Kosyuk, the war and Zeonbud, which for years has been tied up in legal, regulatory, and legislative battles over its monopoly status and handling of certain channels.
+Rozkladay said the large question of the future role of RRT Concern remains unsolved; transforming it into a second digital provider has been discussed but not concretely pursued.

 Ownership groups for 1+1 and Inter opposed turning off analog in 2017 as scheduled, saying that as many as 170 more transmitters were needed to provide full coverage.
 They said the T2 signal in western Ukraine reached only 50 to 60 percent of the population.
-The National Council now proposes turning off analog broadcasting in one pilot region in March 2018 and completing the switchover in phases by mid-2019, when Zeonbud is supposed to expand the first multiplex of eight channels to an additional 47 cities.
+The National Council now proposes turning off analog broadcasting in one pilot region in March 2018 and completing the switchover in phases by mid-2019, when Zeonbud is supposed to expand the first multiplex of eight channels (Inter, Ukraina, 1+1, NTN, K1, UA:First, ICTV, and Enter Film) to an additional 47 cities.